spring-media/adsolutions-implementationReference/README.md

 ## 1. Include the AdLib

 > Our AdLib is the heart of the ad delivery.
 There are many features and processes, that are done by the adlib and of course, you need to include the script on your page to get a working ad delivery.
-> During the onboarding process we create a tailor-made version for your page that takes many different settings and special requirements of the site into account.
+> During the onboarding process we provide you a tailor-made version for your page that takes many different settings and special requirements of the site into account.

 ```diff